Teddington: Etymology

-The place was known in Saxon and Norman times as Todyngton and Tutington.
+The place-name ‘Teddington’ is first attested in a Saxon charter of 969, where it appears as ‘Tudintún’ (’The Crawford Collection of Early Charters’, Oxford, 1895).
+It appears as ‘Tudincgatun’ in the ‘Cartularium Saxonicum’ edited by Birch, published in London from 1895-1893.
+It is listed as ‘Tudinton’ in the Feet of Fines for 1197.
+The name means “the tūn [town or settlement] of Tud(d)a’s people”.

+Teddington is at the point of the River Thames where tidal flow ceases owing to it containing the 'final lock'.
+It has been postulated that the name thus derives from "Tide End Town."
+Such theory featured in Rudyard Kipling’s poem, "The River's Tale", which has the line "At Tide-end-town, which is Teddington."
+The poem was written to serve as the introduction to a history of England for schoolchildren, written by C. R. L. Fletcher, published by the Clarendon Press in Oxford in July 1911, and by Doubleday Page in New York in September 1911.

 Teddington's beginnings

-Bushy House was built in 1663, and its notable residents included British Prime Minister Lord North who lived there for over twenty years.

-There have been isolated findings of flint and bone tools from the Mesolithic and Neolithic periods in Bushy Park and some unauthenticated evidence of Roman occupation.
+There have been isolated findings of flint and bone tools from the Mesolithic and Neolithic periods in Bushy Park, and some unauthenticated evidence of Roman occupation.
 However, the first permanent settlement in Teddington was probably in Saxon times.
 Teddington was not mentioned in the Domesday Book of 1086 as it was included under the Hampton entry.

-Teddington Manor was first owned by Benedictine monks in Staines and it is believed they built a chapel dedicated to St. Mary on the same site as today's St. Mary's Church.
+Teddington Manor was first owned by Benedictine monks in Staines, and it is believed they built a chapel dedicated to St. Mary on the same site as today's St. Mary's Church.
 In 971, a charter gave the land in Teddington to the Abbey of Westminster.
 By the 14th century Teddington had a population of 100–200; most of the land was owned by the Abbot of Westminster and the remainder was rented by tenants who had to work the fields a certain number of days a year.

-The Hampton Court gardens were laid out in 1500 in preparation for the planned rebuilding of a 14th-century manor to form Hampton Court Palace in 1521 and were to serve as hunting grounds for Cardinal Wolsey and later Henry VIII and his family.
-In 1540 some common land of Teddington was enclosed to form Bushy Park and acted as more hunting grounds.
+The Hampton Court gardens were laid out in 1500 in preparation for the planned rebuilding of a 14th-century manor to form Hampton Court Palace in 1521.
+They were to serve as hunting grounds for Cardinal Wolsey and later Henry VIII and his family.
+In 1540 some common land of Teddington was enclosed to form Bushy Park, and also used as hunting grounds.

+Bushy House was built in 1663.
+One notable resident was British Prime Minister Lord North, who lived there for over twenty years.